A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Detailed implementation of the model

 \item We define the volume filling factor $f_{\ssc V}$ of any cell as the fraction of the cell volume that has been filled by SN bubbles, and we define the metal mass $\Delta M_{\ssc Z}$ in any cell as the total mass of metal ejected by galaxies into the cell.
-To find these fields contributed by a source subhalo $h \in H_s$, we identify the intersection of its SN bubble with any cell, and accumulate the contribution from $h$ to $f_{\ssc V}$ of the cell by using the volume of the intersection; similarly, we compute the total mass of metal ejected from $h$ and all of its progenitors, assuming this mass is uniformly distributed within the SN bubble of $h$, and accumulate the contribution from $h$ to $\Delta M_{\ssc Z}$ in any cell intersected with the bubble.
+To compute the contributions from a source subhalo $h \in H_s$ to these fields, we identify the intersection of its SN bubble with any cell, and accumulate the contribution from $h$ to $f_{\ssc V}$ of the cell by using the volume of the intersection; similarly, we compute the total mass of metal ejected from $h$ and all of its progenitors, assuming this mass is uniformly distributed within the SN bubble of $h$, and accumulate the contribution from $h$ to $\Delta M_{\ssc Z}$ in any cell intersected with the bubble.

 \item We smooth the fields, $\rho_{\rm m}$, $f_{\ssc V}$ and $\Delta M_{\ssc Z}$ by a Gaussian kernel with a comoving size of $l_{\rm sm} = 250\kpc$, a scale comparable to the typical size of SN bubbles estimated in Eq.~\eqref{eq:R-sh-numeric}.
 We compute the metallicity of the IGM in the bubble-filled volume of any cell as $Z_{\ssc IGM} = \Delta M_{\ssc Z}/(f_{\rm b} f_{\ssc V} \rho_{\rm m} \Delta V_{\ssc C})$, and as $Z_{\ssc IGM} = 0$ outside the bubble-filled volume.